-- Choosing a trustee structure,
+- · Choosing a trustee structure,

 - Establishing a trust,

 - Obtaining a trust deed,

-- Getting a signed trustee declaration,
+- · Signing the trustee declaration,

 - Developing an investment strategy,

 - Registering with the Australian Taxation Office (ATO), and

 - Preparing an exit strategy.

-^{1.} Australian Taxation Office, SMSF quarterly statistical report September 2021, available at https://data.gov.au/data/dataset/self-managed-superannuation-funds/resource/d006edd3-7f92-4c89-9122-a4ad01a99f85 To ensure your SMSF is compliant and eligible to receive tax concessions, consider seeking professional advice from a licensed financial adviser, tax agent or accountant able to step you through the process of establishing an SMSF.
+To ensure your SMSF is compliant and eligible to receive tax concessions, consider seeking professional advice from a licensed financial adviser, tax agent or accountant able to step you through the process of establishing an SMSF.